You asked and we answered.

 3. By what process will salaries be increased to their market ranges?
 About how long will this process take?

-The proposed compensation procedures provide three ways an employee’s base pay can increase over time - merit, promotion, and career path advancement.
+The compensation procedures provide three ways an employee’s base pay can increase over time - merit, promotion, and career path advancement.
 Merit will be based on the overall rating in the performance review process.
 Career path advancements will come from the career development plan section of the performance review.
 Promotions can be either “competitive” through the current job search process or “noncompetitive” through the career development plan.
 Pay increases will be awarded as the budget allows.
 Managers will determine the size of an increase based on the employee's qualifications, experience, and their current pay relative to the appropriate market range.
-There would no longer be caps on salary increases as found in the state classified system.
+There will no longer be caps on salary increases as found in the state classified system.

 4. Are we still using recognition awards?